bgaughran/hyperledger_fabric_task/README.md

 - open a terminal to tail the logs of the chaincode installed in your docker image `docker ps` shows thew docker instances.
 Choose the ID running your chaincode, eg: af7cd027a5f2 `docker logs af7cd027a5f -f` will tail the logs
-TODO: show the current donations (first call should show no donations)
+TODO: show the current donations (first call should show no donations)....and show how to call script show ledger output
 TODO: show adding a donation
 TODO: show the added donation